Dec 31, 1988

 Over the last 20 years the urban population in that country—and within it the proletariat—has doubled.
 In 1985 it reached 60% of the overall total and the proportion has probably since increased even further.
 The recent events cannot be separated from this growth.

 They can only remind us of the developments within Tsarist Russia 90 years ago.
-Then, the development of capitalism uprooted hundreds of thousands of peasants who flocked towards the industrial centers.
+Then, the development of capitalism uprooted hundreds of thousands of peasants who flocked toward the industrial centers.
 The 1905 revolution was the starting point of the wave of spontaneous mass strikes which so impressed the vanguard of the European working class movement of the time.

 The only difference between then and now is that similar developments are bound to take place in a whole series of countries at least as suddenly as it did in Russia but on a much wider scale.